 The capacity prudential support obligation amount may increase depending on poor creditworthiness / history in the IESO market.

-In the case where a full or partial capacity obligation transfer is being requested;
+In the case where a full or partial capacity obligation transfer is being requested pursuant to section 18.9 of Chapter 7 of the market rules;

 The capacity transferee must satisfy its capacity prudential support obligation, including any additional capacity prudential support obligation that may be required as a result of a transfer request, within 5 business days of receiving notification from the IESO or within such longer period of time as may have been agreed to with the IESO.